SchoolOfCode/workshop_events-101/README.md

 We have stored a reference to the button with id `#click-me` in the `button` variable and have added an event listener to listen for when the button is pressed.
 When the button is pressed, the function `handleClick` will be called.

-👉 Add code so that if the `shiftKey` property of the event is `true`, then change the inner text of the button to be `"NAILED IT!!"`.
+👉 Add code so that if the `shiftKey` property of the event is `true`, then change the text in the button to be `"NAILED IT!!"`.

 ## Task 2 - Adding an event listener: